fringefilmsoz/SIP/Installation.md

 If you open a terminal window on the Pi, or access the Pi via ssh you will not see any indication that the program is running.
 It started as “root” and is not visible to the standard Pi user.
 You can use the Pi as if the program wasn't running but be aware that a lot of additional activity may cause timing problems with SIP.

 If you want to disable the auto-start, use:
+For Python 2

 <pre>sudo systemctl disable sip.service</pre>

+For Python 3

+<pre>sudo systemctl disable sip3.service</pre>

 If you are developing new features in the code you will find the **restart** command (see below) a quick way to check your changes.

 #### <span class="mw-headline" id="Check_status.2C_start.2C_stop.2C_and_restart_sip.py">Check status, start, stop, and restart sip.py</span>

+**Note:** if you are running SIP under Python 3 use sip3 in the following commands.

-If you are using the sip.service script , as described above, you can check if sip is running by executing the command:
+You can check if sip is running by executing the command:

 <pre>systemctl status sip</pre>